-Most Badland winch remote controls come with a 12 V lithium-ion battery.
-Many customers have found that simply after a day of use, the range of the wireless remote control decreases.
-Other smart customers did try changing the battery to a better quality one and the range worked out just as new.
+Several customers have found that merely after a day of use, the wireless remote control range decreases.
+Other customers did try changing the battery to a better quality one, and the range worked out just as new.

 Cleaning the Remote

-Customers have complained of the instance when they tried using their wireless remote but after a simple click to reel-in the cable, there was no reaction from the winch.
-Or from the other function of the remote.
+Customers had complained that when they tried using their wireless remote, there was no reaction from the winch or the other function of the remote.

-After having tried to change batteries or check for a blown fuse, they did come across the longer route of rerouting their remote by having to open out the Solenoid box and clean up the dirt as well as apply some lubrication.
+After trying to change batteries or check for a blown a fuse, they did come across the longer route of rerouting their remote by opening out the solenoid box and cleaning up the dirt, and applying some lubrication.
 After this, the remote would resume its normal functions.

-The Wireless remote control works well within the 25 to 30 ft range, sometimes it would not work unless you were in the direct sight of the remote.
+The Wireless remote control works well within the 25 to 30 ft range; sometimes, it would not work unless you were in direct sight of the remote.

 Delay in Action

-There is a delay in action when you press the button to the time and the winch to operate, although a bit disconcerting on the first few times when you use it.
+There is a delay in action when you press the button to the time and the winch to operate.
+The remote takes time to send the signal to the control box, although a bit problematic on the first few times when you use it.

 Universal Wireless Remote

-If you feel like going for a remote control that is not Badland branded, then choosing a Universal Wireless Remote will be a better option.
-However, again, you will have to have some basic mechanical and wiring knowledge to wire any electrical components since electrical systems keep changing from device to device.
-Many of your actions are going to have to be improvised.
+If you feel like going for a remote control that is not Badland branded, choosing a Universal Wireless Remote will be a better option.
+However, you might need some basic mechanical and wiring knowledge to wire any electrical components since electrical systems keep changing from device to device.

-Whatever the case with your Badland winch Remote control, if you are not confident of providing the essential repairs yourself, simply call for assistance from the Harbor Freight Customer Care Service.
+Whatever the case with the badland winch remote not working, if you are not confident of providing the essential repairs yourself, call for assistance from the Harbor Freight Customer Care Service.